The Jigoku Dojo

 Ruby, the Dojo dog enjoying a quiet moment in the Dojo.

-Kyokushin Budokai Goshin Do kanji from Todd Reeves
+Kyokushin Budōkai Goshin Dō kanji from Shihan Todd Reeves

-The new Jigoku Dojo’s first international instructor Marcel Vanderschaeghe with his children and Hanshi Marc.
+The new Jigoku Dojo’s first international instructor Soke Marcel Vanderschaeghe with his children and Hanshi Marc.
 Soke Marcel delivered a superb session in gi chokes.
-A huge thank you from all the attendants.
+A huge thank you from all the attendees.